phrafsanjani/phrafsanjani.github.io/resources.md

 ## Books

 I have always been an avid reader and a book lover.
-When I was younger, I primarily enjoyed fiction.
+When I was younger, I enjoyed fiction more than anything else.
-But nowadays, I cannot just read any book or any story.
-I have become too picky, and I only opt for the very good stories when it comes to fiction!
+However, I have now become too picky, and I only opt for the very good stories when it comes to fiction!
-Beyond that, my reading diet is varied, encompassing non-fiction and academic texts as well.
+While I am trying to get back to reading fiction, most of my reading consists of non-fiction and scientific texts and papers.

 ### Favorites

 Here, I’ve decided to list my all-time favorite books.
-You can also check out [my blog](/blog), where I intend to track my reading journey.
+You can also check out [my blog](/blog), where I intend to track my reading journey besides other stuff I write about.
 ~~~
 <div class="card-container">
     <div class="card">